Pay as you throw, or PAYT, is a unit-based pricing system for financially supporting the solid waste functions in the City.

 Recycling is still free.
-Materials will be picked up curbside or residents may drop them off at the landfill.
+Materials are picked up curbside or residents may drop them off at the landfill.
 You can pick up a blue recycling tub at the landfill.

-Bags are in the following Bath businesses: Bath Natural Market, Brackett’s Market, Roger's Hardware, Shaw’s Supermarket and Walgreens Pharmacy.
+Bags may be purchased at the following Bath businesses: Bath Natural Market, Brackett’s Market, Roger's Hardware, and Shaw’s Supermarket.

 All items must be clean of food and other contaminants.
 All of these materials may be put together in a blue bin or other container (plastic, cardboard, or anything marked "recycling") and placed curbside for collection.
 You are no longer required to separate the various materials with plastic bags or crush cans and milk jugs.
 Blue bins are available to all Bath residents for free and can be picked up at the Bath landfill.

 Yes.
 Buy items in bulk, try to avoid purchasing items that have unnecessary packaging, look for other ways to re-package foods rather than buying individually wrapped items.
 Don't buy what you don't need.
 Use items more than once.
 Find other places to recycle used goods (see the list on this website).
 Find charities where you can donate items such as books, toys, clothing and home products.